International Symposium for Smart Energy Transitions in Asian Cities cum the Launch Ceremony of ALUN

 3. To make policy impacts on Hong Kong’s 2050 Carbon Neutral Goal.
 The symposium will strengthen and catalyse interdisciplinary research on low-carbon transitions and expand social impact through fostering collaboration across academics, utilities, governments, business and civil societies in East Asia.
 The research finding will support evidence-based climate policy-making.

-The symposium featured mainly four sessions: (1) Transdisciplinary/ Interdisciplinary research in low-carbon communities; (2) Stakeholder engagement in energy transitions; (3) Multi-sectoral partnerships in low- carbon communities; (4) Young scholar section.
-Among the symposium participants from Hong Kong, Mainland China, Taiwan, Japan, South Korea, UK and USA, 17 speakers delivered presentations.
+The symposium featured mainly four sessions: (1) Transdisciplinary/ Interdisciplinary research in low-carbon communities; (2) Stakeholder engagement in energy transitions; (3) Multi-sectoral partnerships in low-carbon communities; (4) Young scholar section.
+Among the symposium participants from Hong Kong, Mainland China, Taiwan, Japan, South Korea, the UK and the USA, 17 speakers delivered presentations.

 This Post-Symposium Internal Research Meeting (Day 2, on June 21) provided a discussion platform for the international and multi-disciplinary research consortium of a total of 30 team members to discover and develop the RIF project, and facilitated research conversations among collaborators from diverse disciplines.
 The research team consists of 11 HKBU academics, 9 collaborators from local and overseas universities, and 10 local and overseas partner organisations.